ActiveThis profile is actively maintained

 A report published by IEEFA in May 2014 has shown that coal exported to India from the Galilee Basin in Australia would need a wholesale electricity price, double India's current level, to be viable, categorically discrediting the argument that it might alleviate India's energy poverty.

-The coal mine would be responsible for releasing up to 128 million tonnes of CO2 per year from burning the coal, more than the combined fossil fuel emissions of Sweden, Norway and Denmark.
+In the orginal plans the coal mine would be responsible for releasing up to 128 million tonnes of CO2 per year from burning the coal, more than the combined fossil fuel emissions of Sweden, Norway and Denmark.
 The changed plans of Adani in November 2018, in which the capacity is set at 27 million tonnes of coal, would make the mine responsible for emitting an estimated 54 million tonnes of CO2.
 The mine will cover a whopping 44,700 hectare.
 Over 10,000 hectare of bushland will be wiped out, much of it home to threatened species.
 Ten billion litres of water will be sucked up from the surrounding environment and Adani already owns one huge coal terminal at Abbot Point in the Great Barrier Reef World Heritage Area and is proposing two more.

 When surveying the site for the EIS, consultants for Adani sighted the endangered Black-throated finch (southern) 89 times.
 The company plans to clear around 10,000 hectares of important habitat for the species.